Old Mill 209

 BIO

 I am a migration scholar and an urban geographer who uses primarily qualitative, interdisciplinary and community-based approaches to conduct my research.
 My key interests lie in exploring the complex relationships between people and place and especially in the ways that flows of capital, labour, bodies, and ideas may transform various landscapes.
-I am currently Professor in the Department of Geography and Geosciences and Director of the Global and Regional Studies Program at the University of Vermont.
-Additionally, I serve as a Science Advisor for National Institute for Food and Agriculture of the USDA and as an elected National Councillor for the American Association of Geographers.
+I am currently Professor in the Department of Geography and Geosciences and Associate Dean for Research and Graduate Education in the College of Arts and Sciences at the University of Vermont.

 My current research projects currently focus on: